 Most quality outdoor gear comes at a price, and the Osprey Skarab is no different.
 While it may be slightly overpriced for what it is, you certainly get what you pay for.
 As with any good outdoor product, you should only have to buy a daypack once every 10 years (and sometimes they can go for much longer than that).

-Point being, the $130 you will spend now will keep your needs met for years to come, and if something goes wrong with that backpack, Osprey will fix it for you as you now know.
+Point being, the $130 you will spend now will keep your needs met for years to come, and if something goes wrong with the Skarab 30, Osprey will fix it for you as you now know.

 Osprey Skarab 30 Size